Welcome to the

 Lakeside Middle School Counselors

-Elizabath Harris (7th), Trivette Baker (6th), Kristen Woddail (8th), Jenn Armistead (Registrar)
+Elizabath Harris (7th), Trivette Lipscomb (6th), Kristen Woddail (8th), Jenn Armistead (Registrar)

 6th Grade Counselor

 Extension - 431003